 "By accepting the present instead of the bitter fighting of it, we free mental energy for creative responses."

-We may sorrowfully revisit the past choices to identify where the drifting began, some wisdom is gained through reminiscing; but regret also looms there.
+We may sorrowfully revisit past choices to identify where behavioral drifting began, valuable wisdom is gained through reminiscing; but regret also looms there.
 Reminisce with kindness, not self-condemnation; we are human, frail and imperfect.
 Time traveling to the past must be done with care to discover better how to better act in the present.

 Please support FLS with a share:

 Ackerman, C. A. (2021).
 How to Live in the Present Moment.
 Positively Positive.
 Published 1-30-2021.
 Accessed 5-25-2021.